 At the 2023 Annual Meeting, the Company's stockholders also approved the issuance, in accordance with Nasdaq Listing Rule 5635(a), of shares of common stock, upon conversion of the Company's outstanding Series X Preferred Stock.
-On March 5, 2024, based upon existing beneficial ownership limitations, 11,957 shares of Series X Preferred Stock were automatically converted into 11,957,000 shares of common stock and approximately 12,653 shares of Series X Preferred Stock (which are convertible into 12,653,000 shares of common stock) remained convertible at the option of the holder thereof, subject to certain beneficial ownership limitations.
+On March 5, 2024, based upon existing beneficial ownership limitations, 11,957 shares of Series X Preferred Stock were automatically converted into 11,957,000 shares of common stock.

 On October 31, 2023, Aileron acquired Lung.
-Under the terms of the Lung Acquisition Agreement, at the closing of the Lung Acquisition, Aileron issued to the stockholders of Lung 344,345 shares of the common stock of Aileron, par value \$0.001 per share, and 19,903 shares of Series X Preferred Stock.
+Under the terms of the Lung Acquisition Agreement, at the closing of the Lung Acquisition, Aileron issued to the stockholders of Lung 344,345 shares of common stock and 19,903 shares of Series X Preferred Stock.

-Immediately following the closing of the Lung Acquisition, on October 31, 2023, Aileron entered into the Purchase Agreement with a group of accredited investors, pursuant to which Aileron issued and sold 4,707 shares of Series X Preferred Stock and PIPE Warrants to purchase up to an aggregate of 2,353,500 shares of Aileron common stock.
+Immediately following the closing of the Lung Acquisition, on October 31, 2023, Aileron entered into the Purchase Agreement with a group of accredited investors, pursuant to which Aileron issued and sold an aggregate of 4,707 shares of Series X Preferred Stock and PIPE Warrants to purchase up to an aggregate of 2,353,500 shares of Aileron common stock.
 Refer to Note 3 for more details on the PIPE Financing in connection with the Purchase Agreement.
 The exercise price of the PIPE Warrants is \$4.89 per share, subject to certain price and share adjustments, including for stock splits, stock dividends, recapitalizations, subdivisions, combinations, reclassifications, noncash distributions, and cash dividends.
-The PIPE Warrants will be exercisable any time after May 2, 2024 and on or prior to May 2, 2027.
+The PIPE Warrants are exercisable on or prior to May 2, 2027.
 Payment for the PIPE Warrant Shares upon exercise of the PIPE Warrants may be (i) in cash or (ii) in the event that there is no registration statement available for the resale of the PIPE Warrant Shares, by cashless exercise.